 )

-You can add not only existing files to the project, but also create new files, that will belong to the project, too.
+You can add not only existing files to the project but also create new files that belong to the project too.
 You can use file templates when adding a new file to the project.
-Perform the following actions to create an SQL file for creating the view STAFF.

-Right-click the Views folder node in Project Explorer and select Add New File on the shortcut menu.
+1. In Project Explorer, right-click the Views folder node and select Add New File.

-Click the Views folder node in Project Explorer and select Add New File on the Project menu.
+In Project Explorer, click the Views folder node and select Add New File on the Project menu.

-Type or paste the following query text after the AS keyword.
+4. Type or copy/paste the following query text after the AS keyword.

 SELECT